310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Midori %}
-Hnn… No, I’m the one who’s sorry… I’m also shocked by my own reaction…
+Mm… No, I’m the one who’s sorry… I’m also shocked by my own reaction…
 {% endbubble %}

 ## Chapter 4